oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

 In order to adjust the hardware settings of your VM (such as giving it more memory), stop the machine by issuing a `vagrant halt` from your Oppia directory on the host, then open up your hypervisor manager (typically VirtualBox).
 Your VM be a machine with a name that starts with `oppia_default_`.
 Select and edit the desired settings on that machine, then return to your Oppia repo and issue a `vagrant up` to run the machine with the new settings.

-### Troubleshooting

-  * If you get an error that ends with:

-    ```
-      File "/usr/lib/python2.7/ssl.py", line 405, in do_handshake
-    self._sslobj.do_handshake()
-      IOError: [Errno socket error] [Errno 1] _ssl.c:510: error:14077410:SSL routines:SSL23_GET_SERVER_HELLO:sslv3 alert handshake failure
-    ```

-    try upgrading your python, follow these steps:
-    - `sudo apt-get update`
-    - `sudo apt-get install --only-upgrade python2.7`

-    **Note:** This issue will only raise if your python version is < 2.7.9.

-- If you run `git commit` from the host machine, you will likely have your commit rejected because you have not installed the pre-commit hooks.
-The hooks only install after you have run Oppia for the first time on a machine.
-Since you are actually installing and running Oppia on a VM, those hooks do not exist on the host.
-There are several ways to overcome this:
-  - (Recommended) Do `git commit` and `git push` from the guest.
-This is actually not as difficult or burdensome as it may sound: All directories are mapped into the Vagrant VM, including `.git`, so configurations such as your username and e-mail will carry over as well.
-  - Try to build Oppia natively on Windows (this is difficult, and is neither recommended nor supported).
-  - Note that doing a `git push` using SSH will not work, since the guest machine cannot see your host's private key.
-If you want to use SSH, you can add the Vagrant VM's public key to your account, but *this is NOT RECOMMENDED*!
-Vagrant uses the same SSH key for all machines, so anyone could write to any of your repos.
--  If Vagrant prints an error involving `\r not found`, the recommended fix is to ensure you have the [appropriate line endings set up](#prerequisites) and then clone your repo down again after copying out or saving any work.
--  If the service reports that it starts, but then terminates and your vagrant install doesn't respond to port 8181 or 8000.
-Then try to delete the oppia_tools directory and re-run the scripts/start.sh to reinstall.

-### If the above doesn't work...

-If you run into any issues with the installation process, please let us know by [filing an issue](https://github.com/oppia/oppia/issues/new?title=Describe%20your%20feature%20request%20or%20bug%20report%20succinctly&body=If%20you%27d%20like%20to%20propose%20a%20feature,%20describe%20what%20you%27d%20like%20to%20see.%20Mock%20ups%20would%20be%20great!%0A%0AIf%20you%27re%20reporting%20a%20bug,%20please%20be%20sure%20to%20include%20the%20expected%20behaviour,%20the%20observed%20behaviour,%20and%20steps%20to%20reproduce%20the%20problem.%20Console%20copy-pastes%20and%20any%20background%20on%20the%20environment%20would%20also%20be%20helpful.%0A%0AThanks!).
-Thanks!